kionell/osu-parsers/README.md

 npm install osu-parsers
 ```

-## Requirements
+## Dependencies

-This package comes with built-in LZMA codec and Buffer polyfill for browsers as it required for replay processing.
+This package comes with built-in LZMA codec as it required for replay processing.
 All classes and their typings can be found in [osu-classes](https://github.com/kionell/osu-classes) package which is a peer dependency and must be installed separately.

 ## Beatmap decoding

 Beatmap decoder is used to read .osu files and convert them to the objects of plain [Beatmap](https://kionell.github.io/osu-classes/classes/Beatmap.html) type.
-This decoder is fully synchronous and there is no support for async version right now.
 Note that beatmap decoder will return only parsed beatmap without max combo or mods! (read about rulesets below)

 There are 4 ways to read data using this decoders:
-- via file path
+- via file path - async
-- via data buffer
+- via data buffer - sync
-- via string
+- via string - sync
-- via array of split lines
+- via array of split lines - sync

 By default, beatmap decoder will decode both beatmap and storyboard.
 If you want to decode beatmap without storyboard, you can pass `false` as the second parameter to any of the methods.
-There is also support for partial beatmap decoding which allows you to skip unnecessary sections.
+There is also a support for partial beatmap decoding which allows you to skip unnecessary sections.

 ### Example of beatmap decoding